airdcpp-web/airdcpp-webclient/.github/CONTRIBUTING.md

 You must have the ``gdb`` package installed before running the following commands.
 When using a portable build, you will also need to have the debugging symbols in place (see the section [Crashes/freezes with portable builds](#crashesfreezes-with-portable-builds) below for more information).
 If you get an error `Could not attach to process` when trying to attach to process, you must start gdb as root instead.

-Run the following commands while the application is in a frozen/crashed state:
+Run the following command/s while the application is in a frozen/crashed state:

+A)

+`gdb --pid $(pgrep airdcppd) -ex "thread apply all bt full" -ex quit |& tee /tmp/backtrace.log; echo "Check the file /tmp/backtrace.log"`

+B)
 ```
 $ pgrep airdcppd
 [number]